moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_simplification/_index.md

 An idea had been proposed around introducing rate limits on a per Cell basis, however, this is not a sustainable solution.
 For example, if we were to introduce a higher rate limit threshold for one cell based on a customer's need, then if that customer were moved to a different Cell at a later date, it's possible the rate limit configuration could be missed, or become outdated.
 Therefore tying rate limit configuration on a per Cell basis is not the direction we are proposing to go.

-Instead, we should focus on rate limits on per namespace / organization / project / user levels.
+Instead, we should focus on rate limits on a per organization, project, or namespace level.

 The [HTTP Router configuration for Cells](https://gitlab.com/groups/gitlab-org/-/epics/12775) means that the existing GitLab.com Cloudflare rules will automatically apply across all Cells.

+#### Cell Reference Architecture

+The reference architecture/ size of a Cell will likely be smalled than the existing GitLab.com platform, therefore we should probably consider introducing different maximum rate limits based on this reduced capacity.

 ### Organization IDs in URLs